What Insurance Do I Actually Need? in Norwich, Norfolk and Ipswich, Suffolk

 There are certain exceptional circumstances, whereby you will not require insurance, such as if your car is stored in a garage and declared as legally off-road.
 However, for the vast majority of people, failing to buy car insurance will result in a driving conviction.
 At present, the maximum penalty for driving your car without insurance, whether you are involved in an accident or not, is 6-8 penalty points and a fine of up to £5,000.

 Statistically, one in five new drivers will have an accident in their first year of driving.
 To help reduce this number, the Government have created a two year probationary period for any driver who passes their first driving test on or after 1 June 1997.
 This probationary period is designed to discourage new drivers from committing driving offences, which are the main cause of accidents on British roads.
 If you commit a certain number of driving offences within this period your driving licence will be annulled and you must resit your driving tests.

 RTA 1988 is designed to protect the general public while driving.
 The complete act can be downloaded from the Office of Public Sector Information's website: Legislation.gov.

 If my vehicle is off the road do I need Insurance?

-Since March 2011 new 'continuous insurance enforcement' rules took force which mean that every car now needs to be insured or have a Statutory Off Road Notification (SORN) – even if it's off road and doesn't pay road tax.
+Since March 2011 new 'continuous insurance enforcement' rules took force which means that every car now needs to be insured or have a Statutory Off Road Notification (SORN) – even if it's off road and doesn't pay road tax.

-If you haven't got car insurance for your off road vehicle or SORN-ed it, you need to do so immediately as the penalties are high.
+If you haven't got car insurance for your off-road vehicle or SORN-ed it, you need to do so immediately as the penalties are high.

 What happens if I don't buy car insurance or apply for a SORN?